Taking quantisation seriously: a farewell to waves: Diffraction by material gratings

-We turn then to more conventional diffraction phenomena, electromagnetic or matter waves diffracted by material gratings.
-These scenarios apparently \textit{demand} a wave-like description, even if this requires that a particle's wave aspect ``self-interferes'' and suffers from an inconsistency with all forms of relativity.
 To facilitate our search for a picture where the diffraction element is no longer a passive, classical barrier, we will consider a 1D diffraction grating, centred at $x = 0$ and $y=0$, that extends symmetrically in the $y$ direction.
 A distant screen is used to detect diffracted particles at $x = L$, where $L \gg d$ (the grating periodicity scale).
-It is well known that the diffraction maxima of a periodic grating can be found at angles $\theta$ (measured from the $x$-axis) given by
+It is well known that the far-field diffraction maxima of a periodic grating can be found at angles $\theta$ (measured from the $x$-axis) given by

 where $\lambda$ is the de Broglie wavelength, and $n \in \mathbb{Z}$.
 This can re-imagined via the de Broglie relation as